SiegeEngineers/WololoKingdoms/README.md

 I've done my best to make the installer stable, but sometimes it can still have issues.
 Generally, if you encounter problems: Make sure you run the installer as administrator (right click the exe -> run as administrator).
 If you get a message about an exception, often just closing the installer and running it again helps
 - If you get this error "Error converting character: EILSEQ", this might be because your AoC installation is in a different language than english and it can't create the dll files needed for offline use.
 Make sure that "create offline installation" is unchecked, then it should work.
 You will only be able to play via Voobly then.
-- If you get an error about a "WK0.xml" file not existing, make sure Steam is open, with the account that owns the DLCs logged in.
-Run the installer again, hopefully it should work.
 - If you use the [HD compatibility patch](http://aoccs.net/) Voobly may throw [this error message](https://i.imgur.com/zCj3NcM.png) at you but it can safely be ignored.
 The reason is that the converter renamed the `compatslp` folder to fix [interface issues](https://imgur.com/a/xouXF).

 ## New maps